Reading curriculum statement

 At The Oaks, we are passionate about reading and enthusiastically spreading a love of and enjoyment of reading and books.

 Children at The Oaks participate in regular whole class interactive shared reading sessions focused on enhancing pupil enjoyment of reading and deepening pupil understanding.
 The school adopts a Steps to Read approach to provide a sequential teaching sequence within our daily whole class shared reading experience.
 Within each reading session the teacher works with pupils to explicably teach reading strategies based on evidence based research from Literacy Counts.
-During shared reading pupils are involved in lots of discussion around rich vocabulary and the effect this has as a reader.
+During shared reading, pupils are involved in lots of discussion around rich vocabulary and the effect this has as a reader.
 Each session is linked to quality chosen texts and pupils are given opportunity to practice and develop specific reading strategies.

-Some pupils also receive 1:1 reading using a Better Reading approach – children read 3 texts (sections or extracts of larger texts) within a session.
+Additionally, pupils may also receive 1:1 reading using the Better Reading Partnership programme – children read 3 texts (sections or extracts of larger texts) within a session.
 The 1:1 sessions focus on building pupil confidence in their own ability as a reader, increasing fluency and developing comprehension.

 Pupils in KS1 also participate in daily phonics sessions focused on word recognition – more information can be found on our phonics page.